My Approach.. Gardening from my perspective

 Initial consultation:

 I spend one to two hours usually walking the property with the client, examining the existing flora and discussing any problem areas, learning what the client is looking for and what they like.
 I take photos, measurements if needed, and make notes.
-Ideally, the client also makes notes.
+The client should also make notes.

 Follow-up:

-I email notes, customized plant lists, suggested solutions to problems, maybe sketches, and relevant files with more information and resources.
+I email notes, customized plant lists, suggested solutions to problems, and relevant files with more information and resources.

 Fee: $175